jamesaevans/amplitude-dev-center/docs/data/apis/lookup-tables-api.md

 ## Update a Lookup Table

 Update a Lookup Table's columns and data.
-If a CSV file is provided, it is merged with the existing CSV within Amplitude.
+If a CSV file is provided, the file is merged with the existing CSV within Amplitude.
 This allows for incremental updates of the CSV, instead of a complete replacement.
-If a property is provided, it updates the mapped property of the table.

 ### Parameters